gouravsarkar22/Premier-League-Match-Prediction-Project/README.md

 **C. Multicollinearity Handling**

-~ Correlation analysis to check if if there is correlation of features with |r| > 0.8 but there is no multicollinearity.
+ Correlation analysis to check if if there is correlation of features with |r| > 0.8 but there is no strong multicollinearity.

 **D. Model Training & Evaluation**
 1. 70-30 train-test split with stratification